leopade/toolik-synoptic-analysis/README.md

 - comparisons among the four receiver channels
 - comparisons among 2.500, 3.330, and 4.996 MHz
 - radio peak-power plots with the daily 01–16 UT Kp sum shown underneath

-The exact plotting style can be changed depending on which feature of the data is being investigated.

 ---

 # Complete Analysis Workflow